ArturoGC06/WearOSAMLauncher/README.md

 You will notice that you can't accept the diagnostic dialog, but just swipe from the left border to the right to dimiss it.
 If a connection error is should, disable the watch bluetooth and make sure it's connect to either a Wifi network or mobile data.

-Then tap on the left button of the navigation bar, after that tap on the upper right side of the screen where the three dots should be (you might need to tap a couple of times until you find the button) and tap on "Settings", then "Log in".
+Then tap on the left button of the navigation bar, after that tap on the upper right side of the screen where the three dots should be (you might need to tap a couple of times until you find the button, if you still can't tap it, run the command in step 4 with a slightly higher DPI like 220 and keep trying) and tap on "Settings", then "Log in".

 ![Banner2 Github](https://github.com/ArturoGC06/WearOSAMLauncher/assets/76574534/cd33d68b-18d0-4b5a-a21f-174cf2d336fc)